maggarwal13/rdap-irr-support/draft-rdap-irr-extension.md

 objectClassName -- the string “irr0_peeringSet"

-handle -- a string representing the registry unique identifier of the peeringSet
+handle -- a string representing the registry-unique identifier of the peeringSet

 peering —  an array of strings, each containing a value as specified in RFC2622#section-5.6